JFK: Mementoes kept 50 years mark awful day

 A waiting U.S. Marine honor guard marched before the ambulance to the North Portico entrance.

 Goodwin, watching the scene from inside the White House, described the transfer of the casket to the now-ready East Room.
-Jackie Kennedy and family members entered, spent some moments in silent thought and prayer, then left.
+He, Hill and others stood back as Jackie Kennedy and family members entered, spent some moments in silent thought and prayer, then left.

 With Mrs. Kennedy retired for the night, Hill recalls, “I went down to my office on the ground floor.
 I made some notes for myself as to what had transpired that day.”